vitalets/angular-xeditable/readme.md

 Download latest version from [project homepage](http://vitalets.github.io/angular-xeditable).

 ## Dependencies
-It does not depend on any libraries except angular itself.
+Basically it does not depend on any libraries except [AngularJS](http://angularjs.org) itself.
 For themes you may need to include [Twitter Bootstrap](http://getbootstrap.com) CSS.
+For some extra controls (e.g. datepicker) you may need to include [angular-ui bootstrap](http://angular-ui.github.io/bootstrap/).

-## jsFiddle / plunker
+## jsFiddle / Plunker
-Please use these live templates to demonstrate issues:
+Please use these live templates when creating issues:
 http://jsfiddle.net/NfPcH/3
 http://plnkr.co/edit/BjWwXIlYyyLvRnVwO8m8?p=preview

 ## Roadmap

-* date
 * select2
 * checklist
 * comodate